python/devguide/docquality.rst

 You can view the documentation built from :ref:`in-development <indevbranch>` and :ref:`maintenance <maintbranch>` branches at https://docs.python.org/dev/.
-The in-development and most recent 3.x (as well as 2.x) maintenance branches are rebuilt once per day.
+The in-development and most recent 3.x maintenance branches are rebuilt once per day.

 If you would like to be more involved with documentation, consider subscribing to the `docs@python.org <https://mail.python.org/mailman/listinfo/docs>`_